fifc/yos/docs/Compiling C C++ Applications.md

 Compiling Your Application
 --------------------------

-We can start with some very basic code that uses libnuos.
+We can start with some very basic code that uses libyos.

-	#include "libnuos.h"
+	#include "libyos.h"

 	int start(void)
 	{